-CMS has provided an interactive map showing MDPP Suppliers in the United States.
-Use the map to help find MPDD Suppliers in your area.
+CMS has provided an interactive map showing MDPP suppliers in the United States.
+Use the map to help find MDPP suppliers in your area.

 - The MDPP is covered under Medicare Part B as a preventive service once per lifetime.

 - Medicare cost sharing does not apply to MDPP services.

 - Benefit description:

 - Core services period is 12 months: 16 weekly core sessions over months 1-6, and 6 monthly core maintenance sessions in months 6-12